-The low ball technique is a persuasive tactic that is frequently used, directly or indirectly, in selling a variety of products.
-Traditionally, the salesperson offers an item at a below market or average market price to the buyer.
+The low-ball technique is a persuasive tactic frequently used, directly or indirectly, in selling various products.
+Traditionally, the salesperson offers the buyer an item at a below-market or average-market price.
 The buyer may agree to make a purchase or come close to committing to a sale.
 However, the seller will then increase the price without warning.

-However, companies can also use the low ball technique in more subtle ways, to get the customer interested in the deal and then simply accept that every good deal has a few tacked on fees.
-For example, the service provider who quotes $49.95 a month but then adds service charges and miscellaneous fees.
-Or the same would be true in selling a car or a property; additional fees, like finder's fees, commissions, documentary fees, and so on could be added on without much protest.
+However, companies can also use the low-ball technique in more subtle ways.
+It may be utilized to get customers interested in a deal and then motivate them to simply accept that every good deal has a few tacked-on fees.
+For example, a service provider may quote their services at $49.95 a month but then tack on service charges and miscellaneous fees.
 The buyer sees that the final price has increased but has tolerated it because the price differential was not great, and there was also a logical reason for the price increase.

 A History Of Low-Balling In Sales

-The studies done by Cialdini proved that groups of people would fall for the low balling technique if they want to avoid cognitive dissonance that comes from backing out of a commitment they made.
-Simply Psychology discussed the Cialdini studies and the concept of commitment.
-Cialdini asked students if they would like to participate in an experiment that took place at seven A.M.
+Cialdini's work demonstrated that groups often respond to the low-balling technique if they want to avoid the cognitive dissonance that comes from backing out of a commitment they made.
+During his research, Cialdini asked students if they would like to participate in an experiment at seven A.M.
 Most subjects refused.
-However, in a subsequent study, another group was told of the experiment study, without learning of the time.
-When they did learn of the time later and were given the option to drop out, almost all of the subjects came anyway –a 95 percent attendance rate!
+However, in a subsequent study, another group was told of the experiment study without learning the time.
+When they did learn of the time later and were given the option to drop out, almost all the subjects came anyway –a 95% attendance rate!

-So it's not just the advantage of receiving the benefits of the product that motivates a client to buy, even in inconvenient circumstances.
+It's not just the advantage of receiving the product's benefits that motivates a client to buy, even in inconvenient circumstances.
 In many cases, the desire to decrease cognitive dissonance can result from simply not wanting to go back on a deal the buyer already made.
-He doesn't want to break a commitment and will find it hard to say no, after giving a resounding yes-to the seller and himself.
+The customer likely doesn't want to break a commitment and will find it hard to say no after giving a resounding yes to the seller and themselves.

 How To Make The Low-Ball Technique Work

-If you're having difficulty understanding the technique or getting it to work on your customers, consider the following steps in mastering the dialog.
+If you're having difficulty understanding the technique or getting it to work on your customers, consider the following steps:

-- Change the agreement (always within the confines of the law) and then point out the benefits of the deal, the necessity of the price increase (as in, it's mostly out of your hands, or that you don't make much money from the deal anyway) Downplay the additional costs as something small the customer can afford with ease.
+Change the agreement (always within the confines of the law) and then point out the deal's benefits and the necessity of the price increase (as in, it's mostly out of your hands, or you don't make much money from the deal anyway).
+Downplay the additional costs as something small the customer can afford with ease.